Court testifies witness against Zardari in Toshakhana reference - The Frontier Post

-ISLAMABAD (APP): An Accountability Court (AC) on Thursday testifies one more prosecution witness against former president Asif Ali Zardari and ex-prime minister Yousaf Raza Gilani in Toshakhana corruption reference.
+ISLAMABAD (APP): An Accountability Court (AC) on Thursday testifies one more prosecution witness against Zardari and ex-prime minister Yousaf Raza Gilani in Toshakhana corruption reference.

 AC-III Judge Syed Asghar Ali heard the graft reference filed by National Accountability Bureau (NAB) regarding above matter while Farook H. Naek and Arshad Tabraiz appeared before the court.